kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

+No existing API objects will be unchanged.

+###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Yes.
 When enabled, and when container images have been pulled with image pull secrets (credentials), subsequent image pulls for pods that do not contain the image pull secret that successfully pulled the image will have to authenticate by trying to pull the image manifests from the registry.
 The image layers do not have to be re-pulled, just the manifests for authentication purposes.

-###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-When switched on see above.
+However, this registry round-trip will slow down the pod creation process.
+This slowdown is the expense of the added security of this feature.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-When switched on see above.
+Similar to the increased time above, there will also be a CPU/memory/IO cost when the kubelet instructs the CRI implementation to repull the image redundantly.

 ### Troubleshooting

-TBD

 ###### How does this feature react if the API server and/or etcd is unavailable?

-TBD
+This feature doesn't interact with the API server or etcd.

 ###### What are other known failure modes?

-TBD
+A registry being unavailable is going to be a common failure mode for this feature.
+Unfortunately, this is the cost of this feature.
+The kubelet needs to go through the authentication process redundantly, and that will mean the cluster will be more sensitive to registry downtime.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Check logs.
+Reduce the number of cache misses (as seen through the metrics) by ensuring similar credentials are shared among images.

 ## Implementation History